Psalm 137 – The Mournful Song of the Exiles

 To its very foundation!”

 i.
-“It appears from Jeremiah 12:6; 25:14; Lamentations 4:21, 22; Ezekiel 25:12; Obadiah 1:11-14; that the Idumeans joined the army of Nebuchadnezzar against their brethren the Jews; and that they were main instruments in rasing the walls of Jerusalem even to the ground.”
+“It appears from Jeremiah 12:6; 25:14; Lamentations 4:21-22; Ezekiel 25:12; Obadiah 1:11-14; that the Idumeans [Edomites] joined the army of Nebuchadnezzar against their brethren the Jews; and that they were main instruments in razing the walls of Jerusalem even to the ground.”
 (Clarke)

 b.
 Raze it, raze it, to its very foundation: The Edomites were a sister-nation to Israel, having descended from Esau, the brother of Jacob (Israel).
 They should have supported and sympathized with Jerusalem when the Babylonians came against it.
-Instead, they enjoyed Jerusalem’s agony and wished that the city be completely destroyed.
+Instead, they enjoyed Jerusalem’s agony and wanted the city to be completely destroyed.

 i.
-“The word ‘foundations’… implies more than the actual foundations of the walls of Jerusalem, as it also pertains to the God-established order in creation, in his rule, and in his election of a people to himself (cf. 24:2; 78:69; 89:11; 104:5).
-The Edomites were hoping for the destruction of the ‘foundations,’ of Yahweh’s rule on earth.”
+“The word ‘foundations’…implies more than the actual foundations of the walls of Jerusalem, as it also pertains to the God-established order in creation, in his rule, and in his election of a people to himself (cf. Psalm 24:2; 78:69; 89:11; 104:5).
+The Edomites were hoping for the destruction of the ‘foundations’ of Yahweh’s rule on earth.”
 (VanGemeren)

 ii.
 “It is horrible for neighbours to be enemies, worse for them to show their enmity in times of great affliction, worst of all for neighbours to egg others on to malicious deeds.”
 (Spurgeon)